-The revaluation of the net defined benefit liability is recognized in other comprehensive income.
-Revaluations of the net defined benefit liability (asset) recognized in other comprehensive income is not reclassified to profit or loss in a subsequent period.
-However, the Bank may transfer those amounts recognized in other comprehensive income to equity.
+The revaluation of the net defined benefit liability is recognised in other comprehensive income.
+Revaluations of the net defined benefit liability (asset) recognised in other comprehensive income is not reclassified to profit or loss in a subsequent period.
+However, the Bank may transfer those amounts recognised in other comprehensive income to equity.